 Final grades are reported at the completion of each grading term and are provided to each student.
+If mailed, they are sent to the student's home address.

-Courses that have been failed must be retaken.
+NOTE: Courses that have been failed must be retaken.
 Failed courses must be repeated and are calculated as an attempt in Satisfactory Academic Progress calculations.

 Grade Point Value Meaning Percentage Scale

 Α 4.0 Excellent 100-90

 В 3.0 Very Good 89-80

 С 2.0 Good 79-70

 D 1.0 Poor 69-60

-F or Fail 0.0 Failing 59-0
+F or 0.0 Failing 59-0

+Fail

-P or Pass Not Calculated Pass (for externship/internship or thesis classes only)
+P or Not Calculated Pass (for externship/internship or thesis classes only)

-IP Not Calculated In Progress (for externship/internship or thesis courses only)
+Pass · ·

 L Not Calculated Leave of Absence (allowed in modular programs only)

-EL Not Calculated Experiential Learning Credit

 PE Not Calculated Pass by Proficiency Exam

 W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.

 This grade indicates that the course will not be calculated for purposes

 of determining rate of progress

 TR Not Calculated Transfer

-Not used in Allied Health Programs.
+^{} Not used in Allied Health or Trade programs.

-Due to programmatic accrediting agency requirements, students in Allied Health programs require a higher percentage grade to pass.
+^{} Due to programmatic accrediting agency requirements, students in Allied Health programs require a higher percentage grade to pass.
 For Allied Health Programs, F (failing) is 69-0%.

-App olies To All Courses
+App lies To All Courses

 Co ourse Repeat Codes

 1 Student must repeat this class

 R Student in the process of repeating this class

 2 Course repeated - original grade no longer calculated in CGPA

 Treatment of Grades in the Satisfactory Academic Progress/Rate of Progress Calculation

-Grade Included in GPA attempted calculation?
-Counted as counted a credits?
+Grade Included in GPA calculation?
+Counted as attempted credits?
+Counted as earned credits?

 Α Υ Υ Υ

 В Υ Υ Υ

-С Y Υ Υ
+С Υ Y Υ

 D Y Y Y

-F or Fail Υ Υ N
+F or Fail Y Y N

 P or Pass N Υ Υ

-IP N Y N

 L N N N

-EL N Υ Υ

-PE N Υ Υ
+PE N Y Y

 W N Y N

 WZ N Y N

-TR N Y Υ
+TR N Υ Y